One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

 In the bulk, there are two topological sectors of states (or bulk excitations) $\one,f$ with the following fusion rules:

 Moreover, we have

-Comparing it with (\ref{eq:Z1svec-svec-phi}), we see that the observables in this 1d phase form the enriched fusion category ${}_{\quad m \leftrightarrow e}^{\FZ_1(\svec)}\svec$, where the enrichment is twisted from the standard one by the involution $m \leftrightarrow e$.
-According to Eq.\,(\ref{eq:pic=f_0}) and Example\,\ref{expl:nd-SPT} (see also Remark\,\ref{rem:lqs+skeleton}), this 1d phase is the unique non-trivial fermionic 1d SPT order with a $\Zb_2$ onsite symmetry, which is also called a 1d p-wave topological superconductor.
+Comparing them with (\ref{eq:Z1svec-svec-phi}), we see that the observables in this 1d phase form the enriched fusion category ${}_{\quad m \leftrightarrow e}^{\FZ_1(\svec)}\svec$, where the enrichment is twisted from the standard one by the involution $m \leftrightarrow e$.
+According to Eq.\,(\ref{eq:pic=f_0}) and Example\,\ref{expl:nd-SPT} (see also Remark\,\ref{rem:lqs+skeleton}), this 1d phase is the unique non-trivial 1d SPT order with a fermionic $\Zb_2$ onsite symmetry, which is also called a 1d p-wave topological superconductor.